 - Bumps in the Road for Popular Pedestrian Program Columbia University Medical Center's Center for Injury Epidemiology and Prevention.
 4-23-13.

-I've written press releases and coordinated media outreach as communications manager for the Department of Population Health at NYU Langone Health, earning media coverage in top national and international media outlets.
+I've written press releases and coordinated media outreach as communications manager for the Department of Population Health at NYU Langone Health, earning coverage in top national and international outlets, including New York Times, Washington Post, Wall Street Journal, Boston Globe's Stat News and NPR.

 - Although Their Introductions as Treatment Are Different, Two Top Medications for Opioid Addiction Are Equally Effective 11-15-17